mayurpatil11/Minikube-example-Citrix-ADC-microservice-deployment/README.md

 ```

 Please refer to ``citrix-ADC-two-tier-microservice-deployment`` and ``citrix-ADC-one-tier-microservice-deployment`` examples which will enable you to deploy Citrix ADC in North-South and East-West microservice deployment using minikube.

+More details on Citrix ingress controller is located here- https://github.com/citrix/citrix-k8s-ingress-controller